StreamSharp/streamsharp.github.io/docs/StreamSharp Full Documentation (Official)/StreamSharp.Base/Surface Types/index.md

 # StreamSharp Surface Types

-StreamSharp Inputs is a subset of StreamSharp that is focused on providing the class structure required to access certain types of input (for example keys, or keys & dials).
+The StreamSharp surface types are the means in which to connect to specific types of input on a Stream Deck device.

 ## Surface type categories